wkumari/draft-wkumari-dnsop-extended-error/README.md

    -----  ----------------     ------    ------------------
     TBD   Extended DNS Error    TBD       [ This document ]

 5.2.
-New Registry Table for Extended DNS Error Codes
+New Registry for Extended DNS Error Codes

-   This document defines a new IANA registry table, where the index value is the INFO-CODE from the "Extended DNS Error" EDNS option defined in this document.
-The IANA is requested to create and maintain this "Extended DNS Error" codes registry.
-The code-point space for the INFO-CODE index is to be broken into 2 ranges:
+   IANA is requested to create and maintain a new registry table called "Extended DNS Error Codes" on the "Domain Name System (DNS) Parameters" web page as follows:

+   Registry Name: Extended DNS Error Codes

+   Registration Procedures:

    o  0 - 49151: First come, first served.
    o  49152 - 65280: Private use.

-   A starting set of entries, based on the contents of this document, is as follows:
+   Reference: [this document]

+   The Extended DNS Error Codes registry is a table with three columns:
+   INFO-CODE, Purpose, and Reference.
+The initial contents is as below with [this document] added to each reference given.

    INFO-CODE:  0
    Purpose:  Other Error